-Each module includes a number of subtopics and “Dig deeper” section with supplementary learning resources for those participants who would like to explore the topics and ideas in more details, and a survey, “We would like to hear from you,” an opportunity to leave anonymous feedback on the helpfulness and usefulness of the information provided.
+Each module includes a number of subtopics and “Dig deeper” section with supplementary learning resources for those participants who would like to explore the topics and ideas in more detail, and a survey, “We would like to hear from you,” an opportunity to leave anonymous feedback on the helpfulness and usefulness of the information provided.
 The survey can be taken for a single module or for a set of modules.

-Online Education: Digital Literacies modules are offered offered under a CC Attribution Non-Commercial Creative Commons license.
+Online Education: Digital Literacies modules are offered under a CC Attribution Non-Commercial Creative Commons license.
 The access to the resource is free for any UBC member with CWL (Campus Wide Login) account.